Frequently Asked Questions

 Our temporary and contract teams will be paid on a weekly pay cycle.

-Yes, we offer continuous online training via our Learning Management System (LMS) at no cost to you.
+Yes, we offer continuous online training via our Learning Management System (LMS) at no cost to you for all of our Sanctuary community.
 This is regularly updated to reflect new legislation and practices.

 If you have less than six months' experience and are interested in applying for an aged care job with Sanctuary Recruitment, please get in contact to see what options are available to you.